2023 Unofficial Rules

 Rods must comply with sporting ethics and customs.
 Considerable latitude is allowed in the choice of a rod, but rods giving the angler an unfair advantage will be disqualified.
 This rule is intended to eliminate the use of unconventional rods.
 The rod tip must be a minimum of 40 inches (101.6 cm) in length.
 The rod butt cannot exceed 27 inches (68.58 cm) in length.
 These measurements must be made from a point directly beneath the center of the reel.
 A curved butt is measured in a straight line.
 When the rod butt is placed in a gimbal, the measurement from the center of the reel seat to the pivot point of the gimbal can be no more than 27 inches.
 (The above measurements do not apply to surfcasting rods.)

 Reels must comply with sporting ethics and customs.
 Power-driven reels of any kind are prohibited.
 This includes motor, hydraulic, or electrically driven reels, and any device that gives the angler an unfair advantage.
 Ratchet handle reels are prohibited.
 Reels designed to be cranked with both hands at the same time are prohibited.

-Hooks For Bait Fishing
+Hooks for Bait Fishing

-All tournament participants must use non-offset circle hooks for all species whenever live bait is used.
+All tournament participants must use non-offset circle hooks for all species whenever live or dead natural bait is used.
 For live or dead bait fishing no more than two single hooks may be used.
 Both must be firmly imbedded in or securely attached to the bait.
 The eyes of the hooks must be no less than a hook's length (the length of the largest hook used) apart and no more than 18 inches (45.72 cm) apart.
 The only exception is that the point of one hook may be passed through the eye of the other hook.
 A hook may not precede bait, lure or bait/lure combo by more than one hook’s length.
 The use of a dangling or swinging hook is prohibited.
 Double or treble hooks are prohibited.